Subnite/JUCE-Subnite-Template/README.md

 ### Build flow
 If you want to change the whole configuration, here is the general build flow
-1. build the rust files that the plugin might depend on
-2. include / build JUCE itself
+1. include / build JUCE itself
-3. build the plugin
+2. build the plugin